akshatamohanty/gitbook-publish/README.md

-# gitbook-publish
+## About
-Gitbook publish npm command
+This module helps publish a Gitbook to gh-pages using the command `gitpub`